Hundreds of tons of human body parts and surgical waste are being stockpiled in the UK

-Hundreds of tons of human body parts and surgical waste have been stockpiled by a disposal company contracted by the UK's National Health Service (NHS), according to the Health Services Journal, citing leaked documents.
+Hundreds of tons of human body parts and surgical waste have been stockpiled by a disposal company contracted by the UK's National Health Service, according to the Health Services Journal, citing leaked documents.

-The NHS documents reveal that Healthcare Environment Services Ltd. (HES) allowed human waste, including amputated limbs and waste linked to cancer treatment, to build up to unsustainable levels due to a lack of incineration capacity, HSJ reports.
+The NHS documents reveal that Healthcare Environment Services Ltd. allowed human waste, including amputated limbs and waste linked to cancer treatment, to build up to unsustainable levels due to a lack of incineration capacity, the journal reported.

 Continents and regions